 And saying nothing.

-No time is reading as much as this,
+No age is reading as much as this,

 No poem is shunned as much as now.